Peter Kay's Car Share: Production

 The series was commissioned in 2013 by the BBC, and was initially made available on BBC iPlayer.
 Inspiration for the show, for co-creators Tim Reid and Paul Coleman, included Alfred Molina and Dawn French in the BBC's Roger & Val Have Just Got In and The Smoking Room.
 Paul Coleman pitched the idea to Peter Kay, whom he had previously worked with on Max and Paddy's Road to Nowhere.

 The programme was mainly filmed in and around Manchester, Farnworth (Bolton), Westhoughton, Horwich, Swinton, Bury, Walkden, Altrincham (Trafford) and Little Hulton (Salford).

 John and Kayleigh's place of work was portrayed as being the Manchester Fort retail park in the city's Cheetham Hill area, but was in reality filmed around the goods entrance and car park at the back of the large Halfords Autocentre off Viaduct Way in the Broadheath area of Altrincham.
-The exterior was dressed with fake windows containing large images of fresh fruit and vegetables, with car park features, trolleys, staff uniforms and signage in the style and colours of Tesco; where coincidentally, Peter Kay once worked in real life.
-In episode 3 of series 1 two members of Halfords staff in their gold and black uniforms can be seen in the unloading bay as John and Kayleigh drop off their colleague "Stink" Ray (Reece Shearsmith) the fishmonger.
+The exterior was dressed with fake windows containing large images of fresh fruit and vegetables, with car park features, trolleys, staff uniforms and signage in the style and colours of Sainsbury's, at which, coincidentally, Peter Kay once worked in real life.
+In episode 3 of series 1, two members of Halfords staff in their gold and black uniforms can be seen in the unloading bay as John and Kayleigh drop off their colleague "Stink" Ray (Reece Shearsmith) the fishmonger.

 The Forever FM presenters are voiced by Rob Charles (Mike on the "Mike and his Morning Muesli" breakfast show), and Martin Emery (Andy on the "Big Drive Home" drivetime show).
 The fictional radio station was created by Salford-based audio creative company Kalua, and its tagline is "Forever FM: playing timeless hits, now and forever".

 In May 2016, filming began on the second and final series.
-On 3 December Peter Kay announced that the second series will be broadcast on BBC in April 2017.
+On 3 December, Peter Kay announced that the second series would be broadcast on BBC in April 2017.
 An exclusive scene was aired during Peter Kay's Christmas Comedy Shuffle on BBC One on Christmas Eve 2016.
 The first two episodes of the second series were given an advance screening at Vue Cinemas for Red Nose Day 2017.
 The full series was made available on BBC iPlayer from 11 April 2017.

-On 2 May 2017, Kay announced that there would not be a third series or a Christmas special, however, on 17 November 2017, it was announced that a final episode would be broadcast in 2018, in addition to a one-off unscripted episode.
+On 2 May 2017, Kay announced that there would not be a third series or a Christmas special; however, on 17 November 2017, it was announced that a final episode would be broadcast in 2018, in addition to a one-off unscripted episode.

 Reception

 An exclusive screening of all six episodes of the first series was held in Blackpool on 28 March 2015, in aid of Chorley children's hospice Derian House.

 The entire first series was briefly available on BBC iPlayer where it became the most watched series to be released as a box set.
-Critic Grace Dent wrote "I laughed over and over again, loudly and gracelessly, during BBC1's Car Share".
+Critic Grace Dent wrote: "I laughed over and over again, loudly and gracelessly, during BBC1's Car Share".